Everything You Need to Know Before Visiting The Cliffs of Moher!

 About the Cliffs of Moher

-The Cliffs of Moher are located along the Wild Atlantic Way on the west coast of the island.
-The cliffs span about 14 km/9 miles along the coast and peak at about 214 meters/700 ft tall!
+A little snipped on what the cliffs are… The Cliffs of Moher are located along the Wild Atlantic Way, and span about 14 km/9 miles along the coast and peak at about 214 meters/700 ft tall!

 On a clear day you can see the Aran Islands (inspiration for the Iron Islands on Game of Thrones?!?! (not sure) and parts of the Dingle Peninsula.

 Fun fact: You may recognize the Cliffs of Moher in the Harry Potter movie Half Blood Prince as Harry and Dumbledore go find one of Voldemorts Horcruxes in the cave!

 The Cliffs of Moher are located on the west coast, and you can get there from Dublin by bus, driving or taking a guided tour.